Ranga-Auaha-Ako/canvas-design-blocks/README.md

 **NOTE: Other users will have to install the script to see the designs, so you will need to use the theme version for production.**

+### Testing the theme

+If you want to skip the details and just try Design Blocks out in a test Canvas environment, you can install the version of the theme hosted on GitHub Pages.
+To do this, follow the instructions below:

+> [!IMPORTANT]
+> Do NOT use this method for production, as the files are hosted on GitHub Pages and may not be available in the future.
+If they become unavailable, the theme will stop working and Canvas may take up to a minute to load any pages.
+Additionally, the theme is not customisable using this method.
+From a security perspective, it is not recommended to use this method in a production environment as it will enable a third party (this GitHub Pages) to inject arbitrary code into your Canvas instance.

+1. In Canvas, go to **Admin > Themes > Add Theme** (or edit an existing one).
+In the left-hand editor panel, choose the "Upload" tab at the top.
+2. Download the current styles (or create a new `theme.css` file) and paste the contents of the [Canvas Design Blocks CSS](https://ranga-auaha-ako.github.io/canvas-design-blocks/theme.css) file into the TOP your CSS file. **Note: You need to include the CSS at the top of any other CSS you have in your theme, as it uses an @import statement to pull in the Canvas theme styles.**
+3. Download/create a `theme.js`file, and paste the contents of the [Canvas Design Blocks JS](https://ranga-auaha-ako.github.io/canvas-design-blocks/theme.js) file into the BOTTOM of your JS file.
+If you don't have a custom JS file, you can simple download and use the Design Blocks JS file as-is.
+4. Save and apply the theme.
+You're done!

 ### Building the Theme

 Installing this theme requires you to build your own version of the theme, as it requires a number of configuration options to be set.